 Education Programs for your Class or Group

-All programs for JK to Grade 6 classes are based on a book, aligned with the Ontario curriculum and include hands-on activities.
+All programs for JK to Grade 12 classes aligned with the Ontario curriculum and include hands-on activities.

 For more information, check out our Educator's Brochure!